Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Data transferred between NPSE and SPE
 =====================================

-A mailbox message should contain the information and parameters of a PSA client call.
+A mailbox message shall contain the information and parameters of a PSA client call.
 After SPE is notified by a mailbox event, SPE fetches the parameters from NSPE for PSA Client call processing.
 The mailbox design document [1]_ defines the structure of the mailbox message.